Modfwango/Modfwango/README.md

 ===========
 ***

-Refer to the Wiki for more information.
+Refer to the [wiki](https://github.com/ClayFreeman/Modfwango/wiki) for more information.

 Support